 I am an assistant professor with the Interaction Design (IxD) group in the Department of Design, Production and Management in the Faculty of Engineering Technology.

-As a health geographer and design researcher, I am interested in how the design of built environments and technology can enhance human interaction, health and well-being.
+As a health geographer and design researcher, my unconventional research interests are rooted in a human-centred, geographically inspired approach to designing healthcare environments and systems that support positive health outcomes.
 I am interested in transdisciplinary, mixed-method research, evaluation frameworks and policymaking that support inclusive, accessible and socially sustainable design.

 Expertise